Girl, eight, killed and 10 in hospital after car crashes into school building

 A total of 16 people were treated at the scene in Wimbledon, south London, on Thursday.

-An eight-year-old girl has been killed and 10 people were taken to hospital after a Land Rover crashed into a girls’ prep school building.
+An eight-year-old girl has been killed and 10 people were taken to hospital after a Land Rover crashed into a girls’ prep school building on the last day of term.

+Police were called to reports of a collision at The Study Prep school in Wimbledon, south-west London, just before 10am on Thursday.

+The school said in a statement that it was “profoundly shocked” by what happened.

-Detective Chief Superintendent Clair Kelland fought back tears as she announced the age of the victim during a press conference outside the school in Wimbledon, south London, on Thursday.
+Detective Chief Superintendent Clair Kelland fought back tears as she announced the age of the victim during a press conference outside the school on Thursday.

 Chief Paramedic Dr John Martin from the London Ambulance Service said a total of 16 people were treated at The Study Preparatory School in Camp Road following the incident.